Topology on extended non-negative reals #

 A sum of extended nonnegative reals which is finite can have only finitely many terms above any positive threshold.

-Markov's inequality for Finset.card
+Markov's inequality for Finset.card and tsum in ℝ≥0∞.

 Summable non-negative functions have countable support

-A series of non-negative real numbers converges to r
+A series of non-negative real numbers converges to r in the sense of HasSum if and only if

-the sequence of partial sum converges to r
+the sequence of partial sum converges to r.

-tends to zero.
+For f : ℕ → ℝ≥0, then ∑' k, f (k + i) tends to zero.
 This does not require a summability

-, as otherwise all sums are zero.
+assumption on f, as otherwise all sums are zero.

 Finitely summable non-negative functions have countable support

-A series of non-negative real numbers converges to r
+A series of non-negative real numbers converges to r in the sense of HasSum if and only if

-the sequence of partial sum converges to r
+the sequence of partial sum converges to r.

-with non-negative terms is dominated by a sequence g
+If a sequence f with non-negative terms is dominated by a sequence g with summable

-series and at least one term of f
+series and at least one term of f is strictly smaller than the corresponding term in g,

-is strictly smaller than the series of g
+then the series of f is strictly smaller than the series of g.

 In an emetric ball, the distance between points is everywhere finite